-- The SHSO (or alternate) should be immediately notified via the on-site communication system.
-The HSO assumes control of the emergency response. - The SHSO notifies the Project Manager and client contact of the emergency. - If the emergency involves an injury to an AMEC employee, the HSE Coordinator or Site Manager are to implement the AMEC Early Injury Case Management program.
-See procedures and Flow Diagram below:
+• The SSHO (or alternate) should be immediately notified via the on-site communication system.
+The HSO assumes control of the emergency response.

-- If applicable, the SHSO shall notify off-site emergency responders (e.g. fire department, hospital, police department, etc.) and shall inform the response team as to the nature and location of the emergency on-site. - If applicable, the SHSO evacuates the site.
-Site workers should move to the predetermined evacuation point (See Site Map). - For small fires, flames should be extinguished using the fire extinguisher.
-Large fires should be handled by the local fire department. - In an unknown situation or if responding to toxic gas emergencies, appropriate PPE, including SCBAs (if available), should be donned.
-If appropriate PPE is unavailable, site workers should evacuate and call in emergency personnel. - For chemical spills, follow the job specific JHA for spill containment - If chemicals are accidentally spilled or splashed into eyes or on skin, use eyewash and wash affected area.
+- The SSHO notifies the Project Manager and client contact of the emergency. - If the emergency involves an injury to a Wood employee, the HSE Coordinator or Site Manager are to implement the Wood Early Injury Case Management program.
+See procedures and Flow Diagram below: - If applicable, the SSHO shall notify off-site emergency responders (e.g. fire department, hospital, police department, etc.) and shall inform the response team as to the nature and location of the emergency on-site. - If applicable, the SSHO evacuates the site.
+Site workers should move to the predetermined evacuation point (See Site Map). - For small fires, flames should be extinguished using the fire extinguisher but only if trained within the past year.
+Use the PASS method (Pull the pin, Aim at the base of the fire, Squeeze the trigger, use a Sweeping motion to put out the fire) when extinguishing fires.
+Large fires should be handled by the local fire department. - In an unknown situation or if responding to toxic gas emergencies, appropriate PPE (e.g., level C or B PPE if available), should be donned.
+If appropriate PPE is unavailable, site workers should evacuate and call in emergency personnel. - For chemical spills, follow the job specific AHA and SDS for spill containment and spill handling procedures. - If chemicals are accidentally spilled or splashed into eyes or on skin, use eyewash bottle/station for the eyes and wash affected area.
 Site worker should shower as soon as possible after incident. - If the emergency involves toxic gases, workers will back off and reassess.
-Prior to re-entering the work zone, the area must be determined to be safe.
-Entry will be using Level B PPE and utilize appropriate monitoring equipment to verify that the site is safe. - An injured worker shall be decontaminated appropriately. - Within 24 hours after any emergency response, the Incident Analysis Report (and Vehicle Incident Report if vehicle incident) shall be completed and returned to the Group HSE Manager.
-Injuries requiring medical treatment beyond first aid (as well as work-related vehicle incidents) will require the employee to submit a post incident drug test.
+Prior to re-entering the work zone, the area must be determined to be safe, that the required PPE and air monitoring equipment is available.
+Entry is prohibited if PPE or air monitoring equipment is inadequate. - An injured worker shall be decontaminated appropriately. - Within 24 hours after any emergency response, the initial Incident Analysis Report shall be completed and submitted to the Group Sr. HSE Manager.
+If the injury involves vehicles or overhead/underground utilities, also complete the Vehicle Incident Report (VIR) and Ground Disturbance Report (GDR), respectively.
+When the use of drugs or alcohol cannot be ruled out as a factor in the incident, contact P&O to determine if post accident drug testing is required.